kangkyuchang/kangkyuchang/README.md

 front-end & back-end development, AI modeling, game development, IoT development, cryptography implementation and security.
 I am passionate about leveraging this broad skill set to build innovative and reliable technology solutions, and I thrive in environments that value both depth and versatility.
-Currently, my focus is centered on the synergy between AI and cybersecurity.
-I am actively developing comprehensive security solutions that span from endpoints to system-wide architectures.
-My core expertise lies in:
+Currently, I am specializing in the convergence of AI and Cybersecurity, building robust protection layers across the entire technology stack:
-  AI for Security: Leveraging machine learning to detect, analyze, and preemptively respond to complex threats.
+  - AI for Security: Leveraging machine learning to detect, analyze, and preemptively respond to complex threats.
-  Security for AI: Implementing robust frameworks to protect AI models and data pipelines from emerging vulnerabilities.
+  - Security for AI: Implementing robust frameworks to protect AI models and data pipelines from emerging vulnerabilities.
+  - Full-Stack Security Solutions: Engineering comprehensive security products that cover everything from endpoint agents to core system architectures, ensuring seamless protection across the entire data flow.

 ==================================================